SunriseOverYourHead/SunriseOverYourHead/README.md

 - 👋 Hi, I’m @SunriseOverYourHead
-- 👀 I’m an undergrad CS student but i still have no idea what i'm doing
+- 👀 I’m an undergrad CS student, but that doesn't say anything because my code is somehow worse than before I enrolled.
-- 🌱 I’m currently learning to hate relational databases
+- 🌱 I’m currently learning to yap to reccruiters on LinkedIN.
-- 💞️ I like CTFs and programming challenges in general
+- 💞️ I like art and drawing, which I deepily regret not pursuing instead.
-- 📫 you can try to reach me at #sunrise_o_y_h in discord but I have 4 accounts and i hardly check any of them
+- 📫 You can try to reach me at #sunrise_o_y_h in discord but I take a while to answer, since it's my least active account.

-im incompetent in all the following languages:
+I am incredibly incompetent in all of the following:

 ![My Skills](https://skillicons.dev/icons?i=c,cs,cpp,java,html,css,js,swift,arduino,postgres)